lizziepear/sf-things/fragments/README.md

 -   For each of the PA indices in the Origins column
     -   Record PA name, PA id, PA year

-*Note: I've commented out the print to console step, which was used to print out which fragment it's on, and which PA within that fragment, just for sanity-checking.*
+*Note: I've commented out the print to console steps, which I used to print out which fragment we're on, and which PA within that fragment, just for sanity-checking the code as I tested it.*

 ``` r